orbitdb/field-manual/01 Tutorial/02_Managing_Data.md

   }
 }
 ```
+### What just happened?

+* `piecesDb.put({ ... })` is the primary.
+This call returns a _mutlihash_, which is the hash of the content added to IPFS.
+* `node.dag.get(hash)` is a function that takes a Content ID (CID) and returns content.

+> **Note:** "dag" is code for the acronym DAG, which stands for Directed Acyclic Graph.
+This is a data structure that is, or is at least closely related to Blockchain.
+More on this in Part 4

-This an entry from OrbitDB's **OPLOG**.
-All data are stored in OrbitDB as a log, and then the schema for display and use is calculated on write.
-You can see the operation is specified here as a `PUT`, and then stored as a key/value pair.
+* `"op": "PUT"`is a notable part of the output.
+At the core of OrbitDB databases is the **OPLOG**, where all data are stored as a log of operations, which are then calculated into the appropriate schema for application use.
+The operation is specified here as a `PUT`, and then the `key`/`value` pair is your data.

-Repeat this process to add more hashes from the NES Metroid soundtrack:
+You can repeat this process to add more hashes from the NES Metroid soundtrack:

 ```
 QmNR2n4zywCV61MeMLB6JwPueAPqheqpfiA4fLPMxouEmQ | Metroid - Ending Theme.pdf